api3dao/oev-docs/docs/reference/oev-network/searchers/submit-bids.md

 ## Deposit ETH into OEV Auction House Contract

-you will need to deposit ETH into the OEV Auction House Contract to start placing bids.
+You will need to deposit ETH into the OEV Auction House Contract to start placing bids.
 You can do so by calling the `deposit-collateral` script in the repository.